docker-library/ghost/README.md

 ⚠️ Workflow warning.
 You would expect that we merge `edge` into `master`.
 We DON'T do this.
 Think of it as two independent projects.
 The main reason for this is the fact that **the two .travis.yml files don’t push the same docker images** (stable VS edge).

-Let’s understand our process.

-Because we run a lot of websites in production using this image, we prefer to do UAT (tests) using a dedicated `edge` branch.
-Few sites (a cohort of all site we manage) deploy automatically every update on edge. **It’s a manual checkpoint that helps us avoiding crashing websites at scale**.
-It also has the advantage to keep a clean commit history (without doing git-fu all the time).

-Once we confirm the edge build is a PASS, we update the Dockerfile in `master` branch as well.
-At this point, we are entirely confident the docker image is working correctly and deploy every site we manage.
+#### Well tested

+DevOps best practices are essential to us.
+Many checkpoints ensure this Docker image for Ghost software runs smoothly.

+In this post, we explain how we deploy Ghost in production and which best practices we do follow.

+https://firepress.org/en/software-and-ghost-updates/

 ## Developing Ghost themes locally

 I open sourced [my setup here](https://github.com/firepress-org/ghost-local-dev-in-docker).
 It’s a workflow to run Ghost locally within a Docker container.
 Once your local paths are defined, it’s enjoyable and easy to work **between many themes**.

-## Well tested

-DevOps best practices are essential to us.
-Many checkpoints ensure this Docker image for Ghost software runs smoothly.

-In this post, we explain how we deploy Ghost in production and which best practices we do follow.

-https://firepress.org/en/software-and-ghost-updates/

 ## Random stuff